delnouty/Dash-Vis-Car-Sales/README.md

 **This application is an Automobile Sales Dashboard built using Dash, a Python framework for building analytical web applications.
 It visualizes historical automobile sales data, providing insights through various interactive charts.
 Users can select between yearly statistics and recession period statistics to explore trends and patterns in automobile sales.**

-## Key features include:

-- Yearly Statistics: Displays yearly average automobile sales, total monthly sales, sales by vehicle type, and advertisement expenditure by vehicle type.
-- Recession Period Statistics: Shows average automobile sales fluctuations and sales by vehicle type during recession periods.
-- The dashboard is designed to be user-friendly, with dropdown menus for selecting report types and years, making it easy to navigate and analyze the data.

 ## Two solutions